 Private Practice Lawyer

 Practicing law encompasses many different categories of the legal profession.
-In the broadest sense, there are lawyers that are public attorney and there are those who work in a private practice.
+In the broadest sense, there are lawyer types that are public attorneys and there are those who work in a private practice.
 Private practice lawyers may work alone in a small office or alongside many lawyers at a large law firm.
 In the latter case, an attorney may specialize in niche area of law such as family law or real estate law.
 Lawyers working alone in their own office may practice general law in order to have a broader range of clientele.